 The report Excess Cancer Burden in Men produced by the MHF, Cancer Research UK and the National Cancer Intelligence Network was presented at the MHF's expert round-table in London and also highlighted that younger men, under 65, were at particular risk.
 They are 58% more likely to die from cancers that affect both men and women.

-The report, ‘Men and Cancer: Saving Lives’ collates cancer experts’ presentations and opinion from the seminar in 2013.
+A further report, ‘Men and Cancer: Saving Lives’, authored out by the Men's Health Forum collates cancer experts’ presentations and opinion from the seminar in 2013.
 Experts concluded that there are almost no known biological explanations for higher rates of cancer in men.
 That does not mean there never will be any biological explanations - 35% of cancers still have no known cause, so some may have biological explanations.
 That 35% is likely to remain unexplained for some time to come.

 The MHF says that health services must act to deliver awareness and screening that targets men and saves lives.